 Transfers Pursuant to the Standard Contractual Clauses

-The Standard Contractual Clauses shall apply to Personal Data that is transferred from the EEA, either directly or via onward transfer, to any country or recipient: (i) not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the EU Data Protection Directive and any successor legislation thereto), and (ii) not covered by a suitable framework recognized by the relevant authorities or courts as providing an adequate level of protection for personal data, including but not limited to the EU-U.S. Privacy Shield Framework.
+The Standard Contractual Clauses shall apply to Personal Data that is transferred from the EEA, either directly or via onward transfer, to any country or recipient: (i) not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the EU Data Protection Directive and any successor legislation thereto), and (ii) not covered by a suitable framework recognized by the relevant authorities or courts as providing an adequate level of protection for personal data.

 Where the Standard Contractual Clauses apply in accordance with Section 9.2.1: